att/netarbiter/install-kubeadm/README.md

 ## Updates
 - 01/10/2018: Upgraded Calico version from v2.6 to v3.0
    * Modified files:  common-functions.sh
-   * Note: Kubernetes version 1.9+ requires this update.
+   * Kubernetes version 1.9+ requires this update.
 Without this update, you may encounter status `ContainerCreating` for your kube-dns container.

 ## Install
 ### In master node: